SinusPi/php_migri/readme.md

 	->manageTable("widgets", [
 		"1" => "CREATE TABLE <TABLE> (...)"
 	])
+	;
 ```

-All intermediate steps must be defined.
+*All* intermediate steps *must* be defined.
 Missing a step in the sequence throws an error.

-Optionally, use <TABLE> placeholder to avoid repetition of table name.
+Optionally, use `<TABLE>` placeholder to avoid repetition of table name.

-Compatible with PHP 5.6+.
+Compatible with PHP 5.6+, \mysqli and \PDO.